roehampton/module-content/computer-systems/assessment/assembly-msc.md

 # Computer Systems Coursework 1 -- Assembly Programming

 Part 1 of the coursework is worth 40% of the total coursework mark.
-The submission deadline is **Friday 5th March on Moodle by 16.00 (4 pm).**

 Part 1 of the coursework focuses on assembly programming.
 This coursework meets the module learning outcome *Write assembly code segments.* You will submit an assembly code file to complete this coursework.